Visiting a prisoner

 - state if you have any criminal convictions—including a criminal record in another state or territory

-- include photocopies of identification (ID) signed by a Justice of the Peace or Commissioner for Declarations.
+- include photocopies of ID signed by a Justice of the Peace or Commissioner for Declarations.

-The person in charge may approve a contact or non-contact visit.
+The person in charge may approve a contact, non-contact or virtual visit.
 Contact visits are personal visits during which there is direct physical contact between you and the prisoner.
 Unforeseen circumstances (e.g. COVID-19) may require correctional centres to place temporary restrictions on visits.

-You will be security checked before you can have a contact visit, which can take a few weeks.
-In the meantime, you can request a non-contact visit.
+You will be security checked before you can have a contact visit, which can take up to 6 weeks.
+In the meantime, you can request a non-contact visit or virtual visit.

-You can prove your identification by providing any 3 of the below (all forms of ID must be current—expired ID will not be accepted):
+You can prove your identity by providing any 3 of the below (all forms of ID must be current—expired ID will not be accepted):

-- a current debit card, credit card or bankbook with your name and signature
+- debit card, credit card or bankbook with your name and signature

 - a law enforcement agency